53Aries/TLTB-Mini/README.md

 - `STATUS` - Display current system status
 - `LEARN <0-5>` - Learn RF code for relay channel
 - `CLEAR` - Clear all learned RF codes

+### Mobile/Windows Notes
+- Some devices may warn there’s “No internet” on the AP—this is expected; continue anyway.
+- On Windows, simply connect to the AP and browse to `http://192.168.4.1` (no extra settings required).

 ## Usage